 Although it might not be fair to call the Zune a flop, as it was highly thought of and a decent choice for consumers, it struggled to compete in the market due to Apple's dominance with the iPod.
 The problem wasn't just competition though, other issues plagued the device, like a bug in 2008 that stopped numerous Zunes from working because of an error in the code that had failed to account for the extra days in leap years.

 - What happened?
 Google launched its own social network to compete with Facebook but with very little to stand out

 Google has had plenty of failures over the years.
 One of which lingered around for a few years before finally being killed off.
 That was Google+, the company's attempt at a social network designed to compete with Facebook.
-It was interesting and had several useful features, but nothing that stood out enough to get people to move away from Facebook.
-In the years the followed, Google+ saw a steep decline in user engagement but it wasn't until 2018 when the system was hacked - exposing user data - that the company decided to put an end to the platform.
+It was interesting and had several useful features, but nothing stood out enough to get people to move away from Facebook.
+In the years that followed, Google+ saw a steep decline in user engagement but it wasn't until 2018 when the system was hacked - exposing user data - that the company decided to put an end to the platform.

 Nintendo Virtual Boy

 - Launched: 1995